-Since 40% of your grade comes from in-class activities (group work and clicker responses), your attendance is absolutely crucial for obtaining a good grade.
+Your regular attendance is absolutely crucial for obtaining a good grade.
 If you must miss class for health-related reasons, you should notify me in advance of your absence.
 If you must miss class for an emergency, please notify me as soon as you possibly can.
 Whether or not you are excused from in-class assignments will be at my discretion.
 Generally-speaking, if you have been absent more than three times, I will request a doctor's note to justify excusing any further absences.
 If an absence is unexcused, you will not receive credit for in-class graded activities.
 If an absence is excused, the activities will be excused from your grade, but there will not be time in the schedule to afford makeups of those activities.
 Therefore, you will be responsible for ensuring that you understand the material, concepts, and problems that have been covered in class, as you will still be expected to utilize this understanding on exams and/or recitation work.
-Feel free to ask members of your group to share any information they have about what you missed, including any group work problems that were worked out.
-Even if you do not receive credit for them, it will be good for you to know what was done in class.
+Feel free to ask your peers to share any information they have about what you missed.
+Even if you do not receive credit for what you missed, it will be good for you to know what was done in class in order to do well on the exams.